ItsYousof/NallaOS/README.md

 # NallaOS
-NallaOS is a challenge that I made for my self to create a FULLY oporating windows using only HTML, CSS, Javascript, NodeJS
+NallaOS is a challenge that I made for myself to create a working windows using only HTML, CSS, Javascript, NodeJS